 If you're charged with extortion in the federal setting, you're looking at going to a post-indictment arraignment, they're going to show you the charging documents, which again, is typically an indictment, and you're going to have an opportunity to try to post bail.

 Either it will be a property bond or some sort of a signature bond where you can get out — or if the extortion is serious or dangerous enough, you have enough of a record, or the government can show enough of a threat to the person being extorted.

 Then, the judge can put no bail on you, and then you would not be able to get out, and you would have to fight your case and be found not guilty before you can get our or receive some sort of a sentence that either covered all of your custody time or puts you in a position where you were able to avoid any type of custody time in the federal setting.

 Developing a Defense Strategy

-If you or someone you know is facing federal extortion charges, contact our our law firm and set up a free face to face consultation.
+If you or someone you know is facing federal extortion charges, contact our law firm and set up a free face-to-face consultation.
 We will get started on your case immediately.